anmartinez18/AudioLDM-m-Finetuned/README.md

-#  AudioLDM_finetuned
+# AudioLDM Finetuned for soundscape generation

-# 🌍 🌄 Improved Soundscape Generator 🌳s AudioLDM + Mistral LLM 🐦
+# 🌄 Improved Soundscape Generator 🌳 AudioLDM + Mistral LLM 🐦

 This project generates realistic natural soundscapes from short text descriptions in **Spanish** or **English**, through an interactive web interface built with Gradio.
 Uses the fine-tuned **AudioLDM** model and leverages the potential of the LLM **Mistral-7B** model to enrich messages for consistent results.